To main content To navigation

 About

-The explosive growth in the number, size, and complexity of mergers and acquisitions during the latter part of the 1990s and between 2003-2008 has demonstrated how ingrained this way of doing business has become in the global business community.
-Interestingly, an M&A outburst is always followed by a similar move, but in the opposite direction: downwards.
+The explosive growth in the number, size, and complexity of mergers and acquisitions during the latter part of the 1990s and between - and especially since 2008 has demonstrated how ingrained this way of doing business has become in the global business community.
+Interestingly, an M&A outburst is always followed by a similar move, but in the opposite direction: downwards, through divestitures.
 Many acquirers subsequently pursue spin-offs or split-ups.
-These dynamics form the frame of a course that contributes to understanding the position of firms as well as authorities.
+These dynamics form the frame of a course that contributes to understanding the position of firms, their investors and a other stakeholders.

-The M&A course will provide its participants with answers to these questions and make a good introduction into the world of merger market as well as a discussion on the topic of Material Adverse Change (MAC) clauses.
+The M&A summer course provides its participants with answers to these (and more) questions and will present an introduction and insight into the world of merger markets as well as a discussion on the topic of in the influence of sustainability in a broad sense (ESG) on M&A.

 Below you can find a trailer for this course.
-In addition, we have made a taster available for this course.
+In addition, we have made a sample available for this course.
 See: https://www.youtube.com/watch?v=wYC5RxfeuAQ.

 Course leader